unixorn/zsh-quickstart-kit/Contributing.md

 When adding a new feature, please also add `zqs-enable-featurename` and `zqs-disable-featurename` functions to `.zshrc`, and also update the `zqs-help` function.
 New features should use the `_zqs-get-setting` and `_zqs-set-setting` functions to load any settings they need instead of directly creating cookie files.

+## Readme

 Please update the README to include instructions for your new feature.
+You don't have to bother with updating the TOC, I'll do that with `doctoc` after merging your PR.